wrossmorrow/statesampler/README.md

 ### Apache

-To run with `apache`, modify the `vhost.conf` and `vhost_ssl.conf` files by entering your DNS name in place of `my.server.com` as well as the webmaster email address (if desired).
+To run with `apache`, modify the `apache/vhost.conf` and `apache/vhost_ssl.conf` files by entering your DNS name in place of `my.server.com` as well as the webmaster email address (if desired).
 These need to be placed in `/etc/apache/sites-available` and enabled with

 ```
 $ sudo a2ensite vhost vhost_ssl